Threat of possible shooter report at Orono, Bangor schools proves false

+Orono police said they got a radio transmission at about 8 a.m. from a regional emergency communications center that there was an "active shooter" at Orono High School.
+Officers responded, entered the school and activated a lockdown.

-Orono Police Chief Josh Ewing said students and staff all went to their rooms and locked doors, but when police arrived, there were no indications of a shooter.
+Police Chief Josh Ewing said students and staff all went to their rooms and locked doors.
+Nearby roads were temporarily closed down.

+In a release sent shortly after 11 a.m., Chief Ewing said officers determined there was no active threat and that all Orono schools were safe.

+"It appears that a miscommunication led to a call to [Penobscot Regional Communications Center] regarding the threat," Ewing said.

-School operations were also affected at both Bangor High School and James F. Doughty School, one of the district's two middle schools.
+In Bangor, school operations were also affected at both the high school and James F. Doughty School, one of the district's two middle schools.

-Shortly before 10 a.m., Bangor Police Sgt.
-Wade Betters in a release said authorities had "no reason to believe there was an ongoing or imminent threat at [the Bangor schools]" and that they'd continue to monitor the situation.
+Bangor Police Sgt.
+Wade Betters wrote in a release sent at about 10 a.m. that authorities had "no reason to believe there was an ongoing or imminent threat at [the Bangor schools]" and that police would continue to monitor the situation.

 Sgt.
 Betters classified the threat as being "anonymous."